5 Secrets to Winning Merit Aid

 |Institution||COA Out-of-State||COA Out-of-State (with aid)|

-As you can see, private schools can be far more generous, and if you were an out-of-state candidate choosing between attending one of these excellent institutions, you would have to view Davidson as the superior value (assuming it was a comparably good fit).
+As you can see, private schools can be far more generous, and if you were an out-of-state candidate choosing between attending one of these excellent institutions, you would now have a more difficult decision to make.
+In this scenario, Davidson’s total cost would actually fall slightly below that of UNC-Chapel Hill.

 4) Use your geography to your advantage

-A recent study revealed that 72% of college-bound students attend school in-state, while 58% choose schools within a 100 mile radius of their home.
-Only 11% of students opt for an institution more than 500 miles away and just a mere 2% of teens are adventurous enough to enroll in institutions more than 2,000 miles from their parent’s abode.
+Close to three-quarters of college-bound students attend school in-state, while 58% choose schools within a 100 mile radius of their home.
+Only 11% of students opt for an institution more than 500 miles away and just a mere 2% of teens are adventurous enough to enroll in institutions more than 2,000 miles from their parent’s’ abode.
 One has to figure that a good portion of this 2% involves individuals in Los Angeles or San Francisco making their way to hotbeds of elite schools on the East Coast, or vice versa.
 This makes the student who leaves, say, Casper, Wyoming to attend Bowdoin College quite the rarity and also someone schools value greatly.

 This is because colleges crave something called geographic diversity; that is, a student body comprised of young people from all around the country and even the globe.
 Most institutions of higher learning sincerely believe in the value of bringing together people with diverse backgrounds, upbringings, and experiences onto one campus.
 Of course, on a more selfish level, they also want to be able to tout on promotional material that their freshman class is comprised of students from all 50 states and however many countries.

 You can use this to your benefit from admissions standpoint.
-Consider that 371 members of UPenn’s Class of 2019 are Pennsylvania natives; just two are from Mississippi.
+Consider that 18% of UPenn’s Class of 2023 are Pennsylvania natives, 16% are from New York, while less than a handful come from states like Mississippi.
 Thus it is not hard to imagine why star students hailing from Mississippi are at an advantage.
 While UPenn, specifically, may not have to use merit aid to lure top students, other excellent schools in or near major metropolitan areas will salivate over a qualified applicant from places like Idaho, North Dakota, or Montana.
 If you are from a similarly remote locale, there’s a strong chance that it will help from both an admissions and financial standpoint.
 Your geographic desirability can be parlayed into a merit aid award just by targeting schools far away from home.

 A growing number of schools literally have formulaic scholarship tables that tell you how much merit money you’re likely to get from them.
 These are most commonly found at larger state universities and while many are not guarantees of monetary awards, knowing, in general, what criteria equates to what level of scholarship consideration can be quite informative.

-For example, West Virginia University has a range of scholarships for students with minimum GPAs ranging from 3.0-3.8 and minimum SAT scores from 1110-1340.
-At WVU, the amounts awarded to non-residents are much greater than scholarships for West Virginia residents, who already enjoy a greatly reduced in-state tuition.
-Louisiana State University offers as much as $32,000 per year for a 1490 SAT and a 3.5 but students with significantly lower scores can apply for awards in the range of $500-$2,000 per year.
-Other schools, like Miami University of Ohio will award anywhere from half-to-full tuition for students with at least a 1480 or higher.
-Students in the 1280-1380 range are considered for amounts as high as half-tuition.
+For example, Colorado State University has a range of scholarships for students with minimum SAT scores from 1260-1450.
+At CSU, the amounts awarded to non-residents are much greater than scholarships for Colorado residents, who already enjoy a greatly reduced in-state tuition.
+Texas Tech University offers as much as $8,500 per year for a 1450 SAT, but students with significantly lower scores can apply for awards in the range of $1,000-$6,000 per year.
+Other schools, like Miami University of Ohio will award anywhere from half-to-full tuition for students with at least a 1450 or higher.
+Students in the 1300-1350 range are considered for amounts as high as half-tuition.

 There are countless other schools that offer large awards to students who aren’t nearly as high-achieving as in some of the examples above.
-Birmingham-Southern College offers five-figure annual awards to students with SATs as low as 950 and GPAs as low as 3.0.
-At the University of New Mexico, those with SATs in the 1130-1240 range and a B average are eligible for up to 15k in merit aid.
+Birmingham-Southern College offers five-figure annual awards to students with SATs as low as 1030 and GPAs as low as 2.9.
+At the University of New Mexico, those with SATs in the 1130-1230 range and a B+ average are eligible for up to 8k in annual merit aid.

 College Transitions’ final thoughts